Sprint Corporation: Wireline operations

 Sprint derives revenue as a wireline IP network operator and as a long-distance telephony provider.
 Sprint is the United States' fourth largest long-distance provider by subscribers.

 In 2006, Sprint Nextel exited the local landline telephone business, spinning those assets off into a newly created company named Embarq, which CenturyTel acquired in 2008 to form CenturyLink.

 SprintLink

 SprintLink is a global Tier 1 Internet service provider network, operating an 100G Internet backbone.
 Customers include large multinational corporations, government agencies, retail and restaurant chains, Tier 2 and Tier 3 ISPs, and medium-to-small businesses.
 SprintLink has physical presence in 155 countries, including the United States, Western Europe, East Asia, Australia, and India.
 The network wraps all the way around the world with buried fiber optics in the United States and Europe, and undersea fiber in the Pacific, Atlantic, and Indian Oceans.
 SprintLink is responsible for cable maintenance and administration in the TAT-14 Consortium.
-In 2008, Sprint was upgrading its SprintLink core to 100Gbit/s lines to offer increased bandwidth.
-As of June 2012, Sprint picked Ciena for upgrading its Sprintlink core to 400Gbit/s speeds.
+In 2008, Sprint was upgrading its SprintLink core to 100 Gbit/s lines to offer increased bandwidth.
+As of June 2012, Sprint picked Ciena for upgrading its Sprintlink core to 400 Gbit/s speeds.